Connecting Autotask to Horizon

 Overview This article walks you through creating a Zoho Desk OAuth application and entering its credentials in the Horizon onboarding wizard.
 Prerequisites Administrator access to your Zoho Desk account The Horizon onboarding wizard open and on the ...

 Overview This article walks you through creating a ConnectWise Manage API member and entering its credentials in the Horizon onboarding wizard.
-Prerequisites Administrator access to your ConnectWise Manage account The Horizon onboarding wizard open ...
+If you need to reduce permissions of the API user, refer to the table at the end of this KB.
+Prerequisites ...

 Overview This article walks you through registering a Microsoft 365 app in Azure and entering its credentials in Horizon so that Horizon can read your technicians' Exchange calendar events for scheduling purposes.
 Prerequisites Global Administrator ...